jbush001/NyuziToolchain/README.md

 ## Running Whole Program Tests

-There are a set of tests in
+There is a set of tests in
 https://github.com/jbush001/NyuziProcessor/tree/master/tests/compiler Each test
 case is compiled and then run in the instruction set simulator, which checks the output for validity.
 This is similar to the test-suite project in LLVM.